 This battery should provide you with roughly 23 hours of continuous use.
-This best handheld aviation radio also allows you to adjust the gain on the microphone.
+This best aviation handheld radio also allows you to adjust the gain on the microphone.
 So that your voice will sound loud on the other end of the line.

-2. Yaesu FTA750L – Best Performing Handheld Aviation Radio (Editor’s Choice)
+2. Yaesu FTA750L – Best Performing Aviation Handheld Radio (Editor’s Choice)

 Of all the brands on our list, Yaesu is arguably the most reputable within their fairly small niche which is in a large part due to the fact that they are able to adequately serve all segments of their potential market equally and satisfactorily.
-While their less expensive option may be considered our best all-around value, if you are looking for a handheld aviation radio that is better than the rest, the Yaesu FTA750L made our pick for the Editor’s Choice Best Performing handheld aviation radio.
+While their less expensive option may be considered our best all-around value, if you are looking for an aviation handheld radio that is better than the rest, the Yaesu FTA750L made our pick for the Editor’s Choice Best Performing aviation handheld radio.
 In fact, this is also the most reliable with the longest battery life as well as the longest battery warranty.

-The best thing about the Yaesu FTA750L, and a large part of the reason that it was rated our Best Performing handheld aviation radio is the robust navigation systems it has.
-The reason that you would choose some sort of handheld aviation radio over another option is explicit because of the included navigation features.
+The best thing about the Yaesu FTA750L, and a large part of the reason that it was rated our Best Performing aviation handheld radio is the robust navigation systems it has.
+The reason that you would choose some sort of aviation handheld radio over another option is explicit because of the included navigation features.

 The Yaesu FTA750L has to do more than provide one of the best navigation systems we saw.
-It must also perform the other tasks of a radio better than the rest of the competition as well.
+It must also perform the other tasks of radio better than the rest of the competition as well.
 Thankfully, the 800 mW amplifier attached to the Yaesu FTA750L antenna provides plenty of additional power to pick up the faintest of signals.

-This handheld aviation radio is tied with for the best range on our list at 5 miles on a clear day outdoors.
+This aviation radio is tied with for the best range on our list at 5 miles on a clear day outdoors.
 When you also consider that the display is also slightly larger than the other models, the choice is easy.

-3. Rexon RHP-530 LITE – Best Price Handheld Aviation Radio
+3. Rexon RHP-530 LITE – Best Price Aviation Handheld Radio

 Of all the companies on our list, Rexon is the youngest, but that only gives you insight into the collective experience of the brands that we have reviewed especially considering Rexon has been in existence for over 45 years.
-That said, Rexon has not always been a manufacturer of handheld aviation radios and in fact, started as a manufacturer of power tools.
+That said, Rexon has not always been a manufacturer of aviation handheld radios and in fact, started as a manufacturer of power tools.

 Still, the company specializes in audio transmission technology, specifically of the remote variety.
 Though the focus is not explicitly restricted to an aviation segment of the market.

 One of the most convenient forms of navigation aids that the Rexon RHP-530 uses is the CDI features.
-It will help keep you on course even if you are not able to look at the handheld aviation radio with various types of audio alerts.
+It will help keep you on course even if you are not able to look at the aviation handheld radio with various types of audio alerts.

-If the navigation features of the Rexon RHP-530 are not enough to entice you, the fact that this handheld aviation radio is the least expensive product reviewed.
+If the navigation features of the Rexon RHP-530 are not enough to entice you, the fact that this aviation handheld radio is the least expensive product reviewed.
 It also comes with a wide variety of additional features only makes this better.
-For example, this is actually the only handheld aviation radio on our list that comes with an optional Bluetooth connection.
+For example, this is actually the only aviation radio on our list that comes with an optional Bluetooth connection.
 This can potentially allow you to control the majority of the radio without even having to bother looking at the Rexon RHP-530.

 Finally, if you are looking for a commonly used channel while you scan through the other frequencies, the Rexon RHP-530 comes with a one-touch recall button.
 That said, the battery life is shorter than for most of the other aviation radios we reviewed and do not seem to have a warranty on their battery.

-4. Icom IC-A14 – People’s Choice Most Popular Handheld Aviation Radio
+4. Icom IC-A14 – People’s Choice Most Popular Aviation Handheld Radio

-As one of the reigning leaders in the handheld aviation radio manufacturers, it should not come as any sort of surprise that the somewhat less expensive Icom IC-A14 is the people’s choice most popular handheld aviation radio.
+As one of the reigning leaders in the aviation handheld radio manufacturers, it should not come as any sort of surprise that the somewhat less expensive Icom IC-A14 is the people’s choice most popular aviation handheld radio.

 When you consider the fact that the Icom IC-A14 has virtually all of the same features of the flagship Icom IC-A24 at a sizably smaller price point.
 It is a no-brainer as to why people would prefer the Icom IC-A14 to most of its competitors.

-When it comes to reception and transmission, the Icom IC-A14 has a number of features, which are explicitly designed to increase the clarity of these handheld aviation radios.
+When it comes to reception and transmission, the Icom IC-A14 has a number of features, which are explicitly designed to increase the clarity of these aviation radios.
 For example, the antenna of the Icom IC-A14 is powered by a 700 mW amplifier that provides plenty of extra juice to catch even the weakest of signals.

 While the ostensible purpose of a handheld aviator radio is to use as either a navigation tool or communication device while flying an airplane, their incredible reliability has made them popular tools for use in general where remote handheld communication devices are indicated.

 The Icom IC-A14 only further cements that reputation as the 2000 mAh LI-ion battery pack.
-It ensures that you can take this handheld aviation radio wherever you want without having to worry about it dying on you in the field.
+It ensures that you can take this aviation handheld radio wherever you want without having to worry about it dying on you in the field.
 One thing to watch for is the battery which only offers a 6 month warranty, though it does have the longest expected battery life at about 28 hours.

-5. Yaesu FTA550 – Best All-Around Value Handheld Aviation Radio
+5. Yaesu FTA550 – Best All-Around Value Aviation Handheld Radio

 Yaesu is one of the more venerable companies on our list with a storied history that stretches back almost 60 years.
 Even better, Yaesu has made it a point to specialize in radio equipment and other forms of remote communication.

-This focus has allowed Yaesu to figure out exactly what it takes to make the best handheld aviation radio.
-Even further, it has enabled the company to provide that for are levels of the handheld aviation radio market.
+This focus has allowed Yaesu to figure out exactly what it takes to make the best aviation handheld radio.
+Even further, it has enabled the company to provide that for are levels of the aviation handheld radio market.

-When you are looking to spend a bit less than many of the other handheld aviation radios cost but still get a quality product, you generally expect to have to settle for a little less.
+When you are looking to spend a bit less than many of the other aviation handheld radios cost but still get a quality product, you generally expect to have to settle for a little less.
 That is not the case with the Yaesu FTA550.
-This handheld aviation radio comes with the full suite of features that the Yaesu FTA750.
+This aviation handheld radio comes with the full suite of features that the Yaesu FTA750.
 It does with the exception of one or two high-end qualities.